-Two stocks that you should consider are Brookfield Infrastructure Partners L.P. and SNC-Lavalin Group Inc., Public infrastructure maintenance in Canada, including roads, bridges, public transportation, community buildings, water and sanitation projects, and is mentioned over 150 times.
+You should consider two stocks, Brookfield Infrastructure Partners L.P. and SNC-Lavalin Group Inc. Public infrastructure maintenance in Canada, including roads, bridges, public transportation, community buildings, water and sanitation projects, has been mentioned over 150 times.
 The term “infrastructure” was cherished as the key to the 2021 budget, which Chrystia Freeland unveiled on April 19.

 Three of the leading infrastructure companies have a long history of creating shareholder value and are well placed to benefit from sector growth.
 Consider two stocks that could deliver good returns over the medium to long term.

-Brookfield Infrastructure Partners, L.P. is a publicly-traded limited partnership headquartered in Toronto, Canada.
-The partnership is engaged on a global basis in the acquisition and management of infrastructure assets.
+Brookfield Infrastructure Partners, L.P. is a publicly-traded limited partnership in Toronto, Canada.
+The partnership is engaged globally in the acquisition and management of infrastructure assets.
 Brookfield’s segments include utilities, transportation, energy and data infrastructure.

-The best investments are high-quality companies that have been operating in the industry for decades.
-In addition, durable infrastructure assets are attractive because their returns are resilient and because Brookfield is constantly looking for ways to improve its operations and profitability.
-Insights like these make infrastructure stocks attractive assets and, as such, a great long-term investment.
+The best investments are high-quality companies operating in the industry for decades.
+In addition, durable infrastructure assets are attractive because their returns are resilient, and Brookfield is constantly looking for ways to improve its operations and profitability.
+Insights like these make infrastructure stocks attractive assets and, as such, an excellent long-term investment.

-One of the best Canadian stocks today to buy offers investors a portfolio of high-quality infrastructure assets from around the world.
+One of the best Canadian stocks today to buy offers investors a portfolio of high-quality infrastructure assets worldwide.
 Its long-term assets include ports, railways, toll roads, utilities, data centers, telecommunications towers, and much more.
-Infrastructure is not an investment in itself, but it has attractive global diversification and high-value assets.
+Infrastructure is not an investment, but it has attractive global diversification and high-value assets.

 It is also a top investment trust, which means it will effectively manage your capital over the long term.
-So Northland is a top choice if you’re looking for a top Canadian stock that you can keep for years.
-It’s a great stock to own in the long term and one of the best Canadian stocks I would buy today.
+So Northland is a top choice if you’re looking for a leading Canadian stock that you can keep for years.
+It’s an outstanding stock to own in the long term and one of the best Canadian stocks I would buy today.

-The US Infrastructure Index of NYSE FactSet, an index composed of US companies benefiting from increased infrastructure activity, follows a mixed strategy of investing in a mix of value and growth stocks across the market cap spectrum.
+The US Infrastructure Index of NYSE FactSet, composed of US companies benefiting from increased infrastructure activity, follows a mixed investment strategy in a mix of value and growth stocks across the market cap spectrum.